mikepthomas/mikepthomas.github.io/src/data/markdown/single-board-computers.md

 ## Raspberry Pi Zero

 ![Raspberry Pi Zero Cluster](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/single-board-computers/raspberry-pi-zero-cluster.jpg)

+My Raspberry Pi Zero cluster was assembled using a 8086 Cluster Hat that is quite cool due to it using USB gadget mode of the Raspberry Pi Zero to boot up the Raspberry Pis over USB therefore they do not require their own MicroSD cards and can share the storage of the controller Pi.

+I plan on replacing all the Raspberry Pi Zeros in the cluster with Raspberry Pi Zero 2Ws, which I ordered on Oct 15, 2022... but due to the current Raspberry Pi shortage they have yet to arrive.

 | Item                       | Revision | SoC     | RAM   | Case                                                                    | Storage                 | OS                                                                        | hostname | Notes                                          |
 | -------------------------- | -------- | ------- | ----- | ----------------------------------------------------------------------- | ----------------------- | ------------------------------------------------------------------------- | -------- | ---------------------------------------------- |